Margin Calculator

 Margin and markup use different denominators.
 Margin divides profit by revenue, which is the larger number, producing a smaller percentage.
 Markup divides profit by cost, which is the smaller number, producing a larger percentage.
 Since revenue always exceeds cost in a profitable sale, the margin percentage will always be lower than the markup percentage.
 For example, a $20 profit on a $100 sale gives you a 20% margin but on a $50 cost gives you a 40% markup.

 To convert margin to markup, use: Markup = Margin / (1 − Margin).
 To convert markup to margin, use: Margin = Markup / (1 + Markup).
-For example, a 25% margin equals a 33.3% markup, and a 50% markup equals a 33.3% margin.
+For example, a 25% margin equals a 33.33% markup, and a 50% markup equals a 33.33% margin.
 These formulas work when both values are expressed as decimals.
-It's worth keeping a quick reference handy because the relationship isn't intuitive, and mental math gets tricky at higher percentages.
+The results table below the calculator includes a quick-reference conversion for common margins, because the relationship isn't intuitive and mental math gets tricky at higher percentages.

 Most financial professionals and accountants prefer working with margin because it directly shows what portion of revenue becomes profit.
 Margin ties neatly into income statements and financial planning.
 However, many retailers and wholesalers use markup in daily operations because it's simpler to calculate, just multiply cost by a factor.
 The key is consistency.
 Pick one method, make sure everyone on your team understands it, and don't accidentally swap them.
 Confusing margin for markup or vice versa is the fastest way to underprice your products.